umarov-safar/laravel-openapi-codegen/README.md

 ###### x-og-route-name: getUser

-Route name optional if name was set then in route will be add.
+Route name optional if name was set then in route will be added.

 ```php
 Route::get([UserController::class, 'get'])->name('getUser');